linuxthor/rkspotter/README.md

 The most alarming statement is that __**"37.3% of detection tests didn't provide any indication of a rootkit infection"**__

-Rootkit spotter is an experimental **proof of concept** LKM showing the use of a few different techniques to try and detect/locate certain types of **known** rootkits.
+Rootkit spotter is an experimental **proof of concept** LKM showing the use of a few different techniques to try and detect/locate certain types of **known** rootkits in a running system.

 Rootkit spotter can detect some **known** and **unknown** rootkits (using **known** techniques) by looking for anomalies associated with the use of rootkit techniques (e.g LKM hiding and syscall table patching)